chriswirz/openshift-redmine-3.0.1-quickstart/README.md

 gear start
 </pre>

-<p>Once the gear is functioning properly, add the contents to the the repository.</p>
+<p>Once the gear is functioning properly, add the contents to the the repository.
+You must have the gear's ssh key added to your remote repository's (or application's) allowed key collection.
+This example just shows you how to push to your gear's repo, but I have also tested this with github (the repo you're looking at now).</p>
 <pre>
 cd ~/app-root/runtime/repo/
 git init